Close Quarters Combat Explained

 Continuous Learning and Adaptation

 Close quarters combat is an evolving field.
 As threats change, so must the techniques and strategies.
-Continuous learning through seminars, online classes, and practice is crucial for mastering CQC.
+Continuous learning through courses and practice is crucial for mastering CQC.

 The Importance of Consistent Practice